 3/ First time attending our documentary marketplace event.
 What are the key takeways from your first participation?

-However everyone must negotiate further when back home in their institutions, so meetings there show the right temperature and insight into the project’s chances to reach the next level.
+However everyone must negotiate further when back home with their institutions, so meetings in La Rochelle show the right temperature and provide key insight into the project’s chances to reach the next level.

-I also appreciate the focus on the realities of our industry, with events dedicated to relevant and up to date issues/challenges of co-production and documentary funding.
+I also appreciate the focus on the realities of our industry, with events dedicated to relevant and up-to-date issues/challenges of international co-production and documentary funding.

 4/ In your opinion, what are the main difficulties Central/Eastern European documentary makers and producers have to face to develop international coproductions?

 Vit Janeček: In the most general aspect, I believe Central/Eastern Europe lost an international status, as an area where the world would expect something really substantial to appear.
 We experienced autocratic regimes where majorities underwent the numerous challenges of living under one-sided authorities, refusing plurality of the political sphere.